gohugoio/hugo/content/tutorials/how-to-contribute-to-hugo.md

 This is handy if you follow the developement of Hugo over a longer period of time.
 Future versions of Hugo will usually be compiled with the latest version of Go.
 Sooner or later you have to upgrade if you want to keep up.

-### Install Mercurial

-Skip this section if you don't plan to work on the codebase of Hugo.

-Like Git, which will be introduced in the next section, Mercurial is a [version control system](https://en.wikipedia.org/wiki/Version_control) to track the changes of source code.
-Hugo depends on smaller third-party packages that are used to extend the functionality of Hugo.
-We use them because we don't want to reinvent the wheel.

-Go ships with a sub-command called `get` that will download these packages for us when we setup our working environment.
-The source code of some packages are tracked with Git, others with Mercurial.  `get` needs to interact with both version control systems in order to fetch all dependencies.

 ## Create an account on GitHub